ian-IBCIRL/IB-PP5-MVP/README.md

 To create the essential manage.py file and the key step in enabling the site to launch use `django-admin startproject "put your appname here" .` DON'T forget the DOT at the end !!

-We used garageblog for our blog about cars and other vehicles.
-Here we use `boutique-ado` Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder.
+Here we use `policyshop`
+Don't forget the DOT at the end as this tells Django admin that we want to create our project in the current top level folder.

-Then use `python3 manage.py startapp vehicles` for example, to create the vehicles app within the project
+Then use `python3 manage.py startapp basket` for example, to create the order basket app within the project

 And we update `settings.py` with details for the apps, hosts and secrets etc.
 Remove the default SECRET_KEY secret entry in settings.py and use the env.py load method detailed below.